vgrozd/BulkR/README.md

 ### Hierarchical differential expression analysis

-This function automates differential gene expression analysis across multiple levels
+This function automates differential gene expression analysis across multiple levels.

 One of the two default methods, "DESeq2"  or "MAST" can be specified.
 Alternatively, a user-defined analysis function can be accepted if it returns an accepted results format.